NikhilNaidu9/study-notes/built-in-model-training-deployment-using-aws-sagemaker.md

-# Model Deployment Using AWS Sagemaker
+# Built-in Model Training & Deployment Using AWS Sagemaker
 ## Steps
 1. Create a AWS account to use it's services
 1. Create a notebook instance first so we can create a model using it